4Vitalii5/nest-nook/README.md

 ## Technologies and Tools Used

-- **Spring Boot v3.3.4**: To create a stand-alone, production-grade Spring-based application.
+- **Spring Boot v3.3.4**: To create a stand-alone, production-grade, Spring-based application.
 - **Spring Security v3.3.4**: To handle authentication and authorization.
 - **Spring Data JPA v3.3.4**: For database operations.
 - **Swagger v2.1.0**: For API documentation.